Career development plan template: a step-by-step framework that works

 Here’s the test for whether a career goal belongs in your template: Would this goal still feel worth pursuing if your company restructured tomorrow?
 If the answer is no, the goal is tied to a situation rather than to your growth.
 Rewrite it around a capability.
 “Get promoted to senior analyst” becomes “develop the analytical and presentation skills that qualify me for senior-level analytical roles.”
 One survives change.
 The other doesn’t.

 Goals that describe what you can do will outlast goals that describe where you sit.
-And that’s the real difference between career development plans that work and plans that collect dust.
+And that’s the real difference between career development plans that work and plans that stay on the shelf.

 What does the 15-minute quarterly review look like?